 The primary objective of this course will be to provide students with a framework for defining accuracy in the media, and for distinguishing between truthful and (ahem) less than truthful reports in the media that exists today.

-We will read recent works like NBC correspondent Katy Tur’s Indecision, which documents the 500 days she spent covering Donald Trump’s Presidential campaign.
+We will read recent works like NBC correspondent Katy Tur’s Unbelievable which documents the 500 days she spent covering Donald Trump’s Presidential campaign.

 We will see how purveyors of fake news have been successful injecting their bias into the mainstream media, and into your best friend’s mother’s Facebook page.